aromanino/apiextender/README.md

  {"response":"override"} // original response because no extension function
 ```

-Now we extend "overrideOriginal" endpoint with a plugin function installed on fly without define it in extend.js. we call
+Now we extend "/overrideOriginal" endpoint with a plugin, installed on the fly without defining it in `extend.js`.
-"/installPlugin" end point in post method:
+To install, just call `/installPlugin` in POST:
 ```shell
 EXTENDER='{
             "pluginExtender":{